 There are a couple sandy spots to set up a picnic blanket, or you can roam along the creek for a more private spot for a hammock.
 We ate lunch, explored some more, and then headed back.
 Total we spent about 4 hours at the waterfall; counting in hiking the trail, and driving time, this is definitely an all day excursion.
 Round trip the hike is about 3 miles.

 Being this is an all day adventure, be sure to pack plenty of food, and definitely water.
 Also, make sure you have more than half a tank of gas before leaving Camp Verde!
 Sturdy hiking shoes, hats, and sunscreen are a must, and play items like small buckets and nets would be a fun addition.
 Pack it in, pack it out with the trash.
 One way travel time from our home to the Waterfall Trailhead was about 2.5 hours.

-If you’re interested in learning about the 8 mile hike from Strawberry, this is a good blog post to read.
 Again, remember that a permit is needed to hike at Fossil Creek from April 1-October 1.
 More information can be found here.
 But a permit is not needed starting October 2.
 And with the weather normally still in the 100’s at this time of year, exploring this area would be a fun water adventure!